jonaseberle/euroscope-afv-wine/README.md

 Recommendation:

-Use this script to only install EuroScope and its newest beta (`./euroscope-afv-wine_install.sh --euroscope`) (see "Usage" below).
+Use this script only to install EuroScope (see "Usage" below).

 For audio use the Mac/Linux AfV client project [pierr3/VectorAudio](https://github.com/pierr3/VectorAudio).
 You can find downloads under "[Releases](https://github.com/pierr3/VectorAudio/releases)".
-This is in beta state but mostly usable.
+This is in beta state but very usable.
 It needs people testing it.
 Please report problems with it on [pierr3/VectorAudio issues](https://github.com/pierr3/VectorAudio/issues).

 ## Requirements: